Aeroluna/CustomJSONData/README.md

     "sc": 10, // slice count, this will create 10 notes "s": 1,
     "customData": {
-      "color": [0, 1, 0] // all 10 notes will point to the same CustomData
+      "color": [0, 1, 0] // all 10 notes will point to the same CustomData reference
     }
   }
 ]